 I recently read a story about a husband and wife that were going through some hard times and decided to end their marriage.
-While in anticipation for the divorce, the husband thought it wise to go through his finances to make sure things were taken care of.
-In the midst of filing old receipts he found an old check that had been written out to the hotel were he and his wife had their honeymoon.
-As he continued going through his desk he found another old check for the down payment on their first home, then a car payment appeared and finally a check he’d made out to the hospital; the day his daughter was born.
+While in anticipation of the divorce, the husband thought it wise to go through his finances to make sure things were taken care of.
+In the midst of filing old receipts, he found old checks that had been written out to the hotel were he and his wife had their honeymoon.
+As he continued going through his desk he saw another old check for the down payment on their first home, then a car payment appeared and finally a check he’d made out to the hospital; the day his daughter was born.

-I didn’t realize what she was really asking.
-Many times as a family we get “caught in the weeds”, we wake up, rush the kids off to school, run to work, Netflix & Chill- then repeat.
-Budgets get a bad rap because they often tell us what we can’t or shouldn’t do, so naturally most people hate them.
+I didn’t realize what she was asking.
+Many times as a family we get “caught in the weeds,” we wake up, rush the kids off to school, run to work, Netflix & Chill- then repeat.
+Budgets get a bad rap because they often tell us what we can’t or shouldn’t do, so naturally, most people hate them.

 But if we change that thought from what we can’t do to what we will invest in, we can have a bank account that reflects the real us and not just the life happening around us.

 It’s not that complicated really.
 Sit down with your spouse and start asking the hard questions.
 I usually start with something like this. “babe, if you didn’t have a job, and all the money in the world, what would you want to do?”
-Sounds a little day dreamy but it works.
-It gets your brain to start thinking of things a little differently.
+Sounds a little daydreamy but it works.
+It gets your brain to start thinking about things a little differently.
 I love this question because it changes from decade to decade.

 The hopes and dreams you once had as a child shouldn’t have changed.
-The day dreams of you being a fire fighter/superhero or a graphic designer/soccer hero should be the dreams that keep you afloat.
-The only differences I feel should change is the HOW.
-The how of what you want should change but never the what! [enter] "budget talk" - This is what budgets represent to me, a means to allow me to plan out how super hero fits into my current situation and how much it’ll take to get me there.
+The daydreams of you being a firefighter/superhero or a graphic designer/soccer hero should be the dreams that keep you afloat.
+The only differences I feel should change the HOW.
+The how of what you want should change but never the what! [enter] “budget talk” – This is what budgets represent to me, a means to allow me to plan out how superhero fits into my current situation and how much it’ll take to get me there.

 2. Get excited about dreaming again.

 This year my daughter made the summer national team in soccer.
 Her mother and I were shocked, in a good way but shocked.
-She’s only been playing soccer for about a year and a half now and she already wants to play on the women's Olympic team.
-I love it, she’s got her head in the clouds and her heart in a soccer ball; I’m super jealous.
-We talk a-lot about what it’s going to take to get her ready for her first game on the women’s US team.
-Her eyes light up, her ears hone in aaand then daddy says “so we have to budget your time" …what???
+She’s only been playing soccer for about a year and a half now, and she already wants to play on the women’s Olympic team.
+I love it; she’s got her head in the clouds and her heart in a soccer ball; I’m super jealous.
+We talk a lot about what it’s going to take to get her ready for her first game on the women’s US team.
+Her eyes light up, her ears hone in, and then daddy says “so we have to budget your time” …what???

 3. Start today, right now.

-There’s no motion like forward motion to get things going.
-I know it sounds cliché, in fact I’m cringing as I write this but there’s really no other way to say it.
-I realize that number 1 & 2 are the easy parts but this last one here is where the gold medals lie.
-We can plan and budget to the stars but if we don’t jump, nothing will ever happen.
+There’s no motion for forwarding motion to get things going.
+I know it sounds cliché, in fact, I’m cringing as I write this but there’s no other way to say it.
+I realize that number 1 & 2 are the easy parts, but this last one here is where the gold medals lie.
+We can plan and budget for the stars, but if we don’t jump, nothing will ever happen.

 Budgets are budgets they can be as complicated as you make them.
 The key to wielding their magic lies in creating them from a dream.